MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/ecom-comm.rst

 ``LLCOMM_IMPL_syncConnectionsEnter`` and
 ``LLCOMM_IMPL_syncConnectionsExit``).

-When opening a port from the MicroEJ application, each connection declared in the connections pool will be asked about its platform port number (using the ``getPlatformId`` method) or its name (using the ``getName`` method) depending on the requested port identifier.
+When opening a port from the MicroEJ Application, each connection declared in the connections pool will be asked about its platform port number (using the ``getPlatformId`` method) or its name (using the ``getName`` method) depending on the requested port identifier.
 The